Updated 11.06.2025

 Regulation on data descriptions

-We have issued a regulation in accordance with the Act on the Secondary Use of Health and Social Data on the information content, concepts and information structures of data descriptions.
+See our regulation on the information content, concepts and information structures of data descriptions.
 Read more Regulation on data descriptions

 Application assistant